 - Arrogant as a first-place winner. 🏆

-27. Arrogant as a rock star on stage
+27. As arrogant as a rock star on stage

 Meaning: Someone who is overconfident, often showing off and seeking admiration from others.